mmgrant73/AmpJS/README.md

         var command = require('./lib/command');
         var server = require('./lib/server');
  ```
  *note* Just combine all the library files into one file thus now you can just add the following instead of the three above.
 There is a new example program addserver.js and addclient.js that demostrate this.
+Futhermore, I published it at npm so now you can install by using the following at the terminal:  npm install ampjs
  ```
         var ampjs = require('./lib/ampjs');
  ```